 The customer is willing to follow the supplier's recommendations on the acquisition process, but wants to ensure that the essentials are covered.
 The customer imagines the activities below during the process.
+They are a solution example.
 Many activities may be done concurrently, e.g. numbers 7 to 11.
 The plan contains many tests, but the experience is that even with great care, there are surprises at deployment.
-For this reason it is important for the customer to deploy gradually, e.g. one specialty at a time, learn from experience and gradually deploy more specialties.
+For this reason, it is important for the customer to deploy gradually, e.g. one specialty at a time, learn from experience and gradually deploy more specialties.